 Most places do not require hiring an architect or engineer for building a single family residence.
 Because of this, you may be able to build a new home without hiring one of these more expensive professionals and simply have your blueprints and plans created by a draftsman.

-Need to find a pro for your drafting plans?Find Pros
+Ready to start your drafting plans?Find Pros

 If you want to create a custom home that is unlike anything you’ve seen before, you might be better off hiring an architect, but a draftsperson will be able to do many of the same things that an architect would provide at a lower cost.
 Architectural drafting can use existing house plans (these can often be purchased relatively inexpensively from magazines or online) and customize the space to your specifications.
 A draftsperson may even be able to look at an existing structure and create a house plan from it.